A rigorous introduction to linear models: Estimation for OLS

+Since there is a huge variety of candidate distributions for $\bepsilon$ that would be compatible with the property $\Cov[\bepsilon \mid \bX]=\sigma^2\bI$, we cannot say very much about the exact distribution of $\widehatbbeta$ or $\widehatbbeta-\bbeta$.
+However, under mild regularity conditions, the distribution of $\widehatbbeta$ is asymptotically normal for large sample sizes; see Theorem~\ref{theorem:larg-sample-hat-beta}:

+This asymptotic distribution is identical to the one obtained when $\bepsilon$ is normally distributed (as shown in Theorem~\ref{theorem:samplding_dist_lse_gaussian}), demonstrating that OLS enjoys favorable statistical properties even without assuming normality.

+The theorem shows that the OLS estimator achieves the smallest variance compared to other linear unbiased estimators.
+Subsequently, in the bias-variance decomposition (Lemma~\ref{lemma:bias-variance}), we show that the mean squared error between the estimator of $\widehatbbeta$ and the true parameter $\bbeta$ is a sum of a bias term and a variance term.
+Since OLS is unbiased, its MSE equals its variance.
+Among all linear unbiased estimators, OLS has the smallest variance, making it optimal in terms of MSE as well; that is, OLS estimator is the \textit{best linear unbiased estimator (BLUE)}.

-Combining Gauss-Markov theorem and bias-variance decomposition, the theory thus states that if we can find other linear unbiased estimators, their variances must be at least as large as $\hat{\bbeta}$.
-The OLS estimator is the best linear unbiased estimator.
-But we have only proved that the OLS estimator is the best linear unbiased estimator ``on hand".
-Is there an imaginary or theoretical estimator that have less variance and is still unbiased?
+While we have established that the OLS estimator is the best linear unbiased estimator available ``on hand", one might question whether there exists an imaginary or theoretical estimator with less variance (not necessarily unbiased).
+This will be addressed in the next section.

-\section{Minimum Variance Unbiased (MVU) Estimator}
+\subsection{Minimum Variance Unbiased (MVU) Estimator}

+In parameter estimation problems, we obtain information about an unknown parameter from a sample of data drawn from an underlying probability distribution.
+A natural question arises: How much information can a given sample provide about the unknown parameter?
+This section introduces a measure of such information.
+We will also see that this information measure can be used to establish bounds on the variance of estimators and to approximate the sampling distribution of an estimator based on a large sample; see Theorem~\ref{theorem:asymp_of_mle}.